-Maybe you’ve had a similar experience, or maybe you feel defeated and have decided there’s no point in trying to keep up with kid clutter.
+Maybe you’ve had a similar experience, or maybe you feel defeated and have decided there’s no point in trying to organize toys.

 - When one toy comes in, one leaves.
 This one takes some discipline; discipline I didn’t have as a parent.
 When a child has outgrown a toy, consider storing it as a hand-me-down for younger siblings or cousins.
 Other options are to re-gift a toy if it’s in good condition, or donate it to your favorite charity.

 - Rotate toys so that not all toys are available for play at once.
-You might be surprised how an old toy can seem new again when it’s been out of the rotation for a while.
+This is a great way to organize toys on a budget.
+And you might be surprised how an old toy can seem new again when it’s been out of the rotation for a while.
 Store unused toys on a top shelf of a closet, under the bed in the guest room, or in the basement, attic or garage.
-You’ll know when to change out toys once kids stop showing interest or start misusing the available toys.
+You’ll know when to change out toys once kids stop showing interest or start misusing their toys.
 Be sure to exchange toys rather than add to the available ones.

 - Simplify clean up time.
 I dreaded clean up time as a mom and as a teacher.
 Why is it so hard to get kids to clean up?
 Well, looking back, I have some theories about that.

 - The mess is too overwhelming.
 Just like adults, when the mess is big children can face overwhelm and not know where to start.
 A couple of ways to address that are to give specific instructions.
 For example, reinforce skills by having them pick up toys by shape, color, or type.
 Give one instruction at a time until everything is put away.
 You can also introduce a rule to put away one toy before getting out another one.
 That one change should eliminate some of the mess at clean up time.